Daniel Kahneman

 How does Kahneman's Prospect Theory change the way we think about financial decisions?

 With Prospect Theory, the work for which Kahneman won the Nobel Prize, he proposed a change to the way we think about decisions when facing risk, especially financial.
 Alongside Tversky, they found that people aren’t first and foremost foresighted utility maximizers but react to changes in terms of gains and losses.
-"Gains and losses are short-term," he says.
+"Gains and losses are short-term," he said.
 "They’re immediate, emotional reactions.
 This makes an enormous difference to the quality of decisions.”

-He argues that when people think of the future, they think of the near future far more than the distant future.
+He argued that when people think of the future, they think of the near future far more than the distant future.
 Changing the perspective from people looking to obtain long-term wealth, to people not wanting to lose tomorrow, significantly alters our understanding of behavior.
 "People put much more weight on losses than gains.
 People hate losing."

 Where do political beliefs come from?

-Subjectively, it feels like you believe in something because you have the arguments for it," he says.
+Subjectively, it feels like you believe in something because you have the arguments for it," he said.
 "But it works the other way around.
 You believe in the conclusion, and then you create supporting arguments.
 That’s fundamental.

 Where do populist beliefs come from?

-Kahneman shares a story of his childhood in Paris, where he grew up Jewish in World War II.
-"I’d gone out to play with a friend and I had my sweater with my star on it," he says.
+Kahneman shared a story of his childhood in Paris, where he grew up Jewish in World War II.
+"I’d gone out to play with a friend and I had my sweater with my star on it," he said.
 He’d turned it inside out, so no one would see it.
-"I saw a German soldier in a black uniform, and I knew that those were absolutely the worst,” he continues.
+"I saw a German soldier in a black uniform, and I knew that those were absolutely the worst,” he continued.
 “We walked towards each other and then he called me.
 I was afraid that he would see the star inside the sweater, but he didn’t.
 He hugged me and showed me pictures of a little boy.
 And he actually gave me some money."

 Will we learn from the history of mankind and avoid mistakes?